ErrorTzy/writings/Daily_Tasks.md

-loop hole in my paper: I only proved that, not all proper name belief can sustain rational agency.
+Loophole in my paper: I only proved that, not all proper name belief can sustain rational agency.
 As long as there are more fine-grained account of proper names, then we can still say that we sometimes proper names could sustain rational agency.

-What does it mean to say that none of these direction is “intrinsic to” or “built into” space, or that none of them is “distinguished”?
+What does it mean to say that none of this direction is “intrinsic to” or “built into” space, or that none of them is “distinguished”?

 And there are many functions from points to real numbers with the right formal features to count as “distance functions”—infinitely many of them, in fact.
 Many of these, intuitively, do not correspond to the “intrinsic” distance facts.
 For instance, suppose $d$ is the function that assigns the “real” or “correct” or “built-in” distances between any pair of points.
 Where $f$ is any one-to-one function from the set of points onto itself, we can define another function $d'$ from d as follows: $d'(x, y) = d(f (x), f (y))$